C6WX/Eggcode-Studios/README.md

 - A 2D Platformer where you play as a chicken fighting off foxes by shooting eggs at them.

  #### Weapons
- 1. Boiled Egg: single shot projectile that does good damage and travels in a straight line
+ 1. Boiled Egg (pistold): single shot projectile that does good damage and travels in a straight line
- 2. Cracked Egg: Shotgun like projectile that does lots of damage to close up targets
+ 2. Cracked Egg (shotgun): Shotgun like projectile that does lots of damage to close up targets
- 3. Hard Boiled Egg: A single shot projectile that bounces across the floor until it hits a target
+ 3. Hard Boiled Egg (slingshot): A single shot projectile that bounces across the floor until it hits a target
  #### Mechanics
  1. Movement
  2. Jumping